rizkifajara/leetcode-js-public/readme.md

 # Leetcode JS Submissions

-**Personal Use Only**
+**Educational Use Only**

-Might be updated in the future to improve performance, but most likely not.
+Might be updated in the future to improve performance.

 Will update the file to give comments and explanation